2 min read

 “it’s allll part of the fun baby (Austin Powers voice)”

 Every step and each successive complication to a two hour job that becomes an eight hour job is part of the fun.
 It’s a puzzle and another problem to test wits against, nothing more.
 When the owner/dreamer takes it personally, that’s when it all falls apart.
 There will be times when things go smoothly.
 The bolts will line up on the first try and an angelic host will proclaim victory in operatic fashion.
-Old salts walk by and sing praises about your cleverness for all to hear.
-Unfortunately for a majority of the jobs, shit hits the fan.
+Old salts will walk down the dock and sing praises of your cleverness for all to hear.
+Unfortunately for a majority of the jobs, shit hits the fan and you look like a moron.

 Take for example, my own engine install on Kailani, though I need to explain why Kailani needs a new engine in the first place.

 Eventually we came to the issue of the engine.
 The original powerplant was a Volvo MD11C which is a durable, two-cylinder, 23hp marine diesel engine from the 1970s/80s.
-On John’s maiden voyage off the dock, the Volvo seized and brutally dismantled the buzz he had been fine tuning all afternoon.
-John is not mechanically inclined and after hemming and hawing and letting the engine sit for far too long he eventually addressed the issue.
+On John’s maiden voyage off the dock, the Volvo seized and brutally dismantled the buzz I have no doubt he was working on all afternoon.
+John is not particularly mechanically inclined and after hemming and hawing and letting the engine sit for far too long he eventually addressed the issue.

-He removed the engine from the boat and carted it over to an excellent mechanic who worked several slips down at the marina.
+He removed the engine from the boat, which is no small feat it's 550 lbs, and carted it over to an excellent mechanic who worked several slips down on his own boat Maori Warrior II.
 He begged the mechanic, named Russ, to “please please please just get it running again so I can sell it.”
 Russ thought he could get it running but knew from the get-go that Kailani wouldn’t be crossing oceans with this engine in it.
-So what John needed was a sucker who would pay him enough to escape his debts for a 50-year-old sailboat with no engine in it.

 Here’s where I come in.